Introduction

 The world has been slower to catch up to the dangers posed by Chinese ownership of free VPN apps with hundreds of millions of users.

-We have been investigating free mobile VPN apps since 2018 and were the first to uncover the extent to which many of the most popular apps were secretly Chinese-owned, despite China’s strict ban on VPN and general hostility to internet freedom.
+We have been reviewing VPNs since 2016, and have been investigating free mobile VPN apps very closely since 2018.
+We were the first to uncover the extent to which many of the most popular free VPN apps were secretly Chinese-owned, despite China’s strict ban on VPNs and general hostility to internet freedom.

 These changes make it much harder to argue that Hong Kong-registered VPN apps with mainland Chinese ownership are somehow beyond reach of Beijing.

-As well as digging into who’s behind these apps and identifying any red flags around overall credibility, we also analyzed their privacy policies.
+As well as digging into who’s behind these VPNs, and identifying any red flags around overall credibility, we also analyzed their privacy policies.